SigNoz/signoz.io/docs/faqs/product.md

 #### To Summarise

 - Underlying distributed columnar db to power analytical queries, Uber mentioned 80% of the queries over logs data were analytical and hence they shifted to clickhouse from elk.
-Here's the [blog link](https://www.uber.com/en-IN/blog/logging/)
+Here's the <a href="https://www.uber.com/en-IN/blog/logging/" rel="noopener noreferrer nofollow" target="_blank">blog link</a>.
 - Ability to handle high cardinality traces as these types of databases support wide columns
 - Single app vs combining different products for metrics, traces and logs
 - UI streamlined for APM use cases